61pete/Esp32-Internet-Radio/README.md

 <h2>Video Demonstration</h2>

-Check out the video showcasing how the ESP32 Internet Radio works: Watch the video
+Check out the video showcasing how the ESP32 Internet Radio works: <a href="https://youtu.be/lMdWntr4xZQ?si=qNeAsw_hGhNQVQYP">Watch the video</a>

 <h2>Contact</h2>

-If you have any questions or need further clarification, feel free to reach out to me through my YouTube Channel - ZETRO Labs.
+If you have any questions or need further clarification, feel free to reach out to me through my <a href="www.youtube.com/@ZETRO_Labs">YouTube Channel - ZETRO Labs.</a>